speaking-in-code/netfoos/README.md

 ### Warning ###

 Netfoos doesn't have an API, so this software uses HTML scraping (in some cases with a running Chrome browser) to pull results.
+It is fragile.

 Many of the tests are running against the real netfoos.com web site.
 When you're modifying the code and tests, check carefully that you're not sending